Join our Scientific Advisory Committees

 - Clinical Microbiology/mycology

-- Genetic modification and genome editing techniques in animals
+- Genetic modification and genome editing techniques in microbes

 We are committed to the principles of public appointments based on merit and equal opportunities, with independent assessment, openness and transparency of process.
 We welcome applications from suitably qualified people, regardless of their protected characteristics and working patterns.
-For further information please email Bethan Davies.
+For further information please email the SAC Recruitment Inbox.

 Applicants, whether selected or not, may separately be invited to join our Register of Specialists, through which they may be invited to provide advice or research on a one-off contractual basis.